 Monika von Eschenbach, alias of Monika Bauer, is born 1965 in Eschenbach, Bavaria.
 She had studied architecture and started her career as an architect of public buildings in California and Alaska (1988 – 1991).
 Later on she worked for a couple of years in Switzerland.
 Later she was responsible for project-management of the airport Leipzig-Halle.
 She developed the urban planning concept for the Rheinauhafen, Cologne.
 Among the most famous buildings are the so called crane houses - in cooperation with star architect and designer Hadi Teherani.

-Starting 1999 she was responsible project developer for modern city, i. a.
+Starting 1999, she was responsible project developer for modern city, i. a.
 Butzweiler – Cologne and Clouth-Werke Cologne.
-Under her aka von Eschenbach (her native place) Monika had started still in 1984 a second career as conceptual photographer.
+Under her aka von Eschenbach (her native place) Monika had started still in 1984 a second career as a conceptual photographer.